freddorn/coolpets/README.md

 - W3SCHOOLS website for easy explanation of the code.
 - Stack Overflow, a good source of knowledge.
 - My database structure was inspired by [Anna Greaves](https://github.com/AJGreaves) from her milestone project The House of Mouse.
+- My three dogs Bo, Chloie and Lena, who gave me the idea for this project.